 Mac OS X frameworks of various Unix image format and GIS libraries, which are the base requirements for most software available on this site.
-All frameworks are built for Snow Leopard, Lion and Mt Lion, except as noted.
-Python modules included have both Python 2.6 (Snow) and 2.7 (Lion & Mt Lion) versions.
+All frameworks are built for Lion, Mt Lion and Mavericks, except as noted.
+Python modules included are made for the system Python 2.7.
 For older systems, see the download archive.

 Note: cairo conflicts with the "Cairo" framework from the OS X Gtk framework package.
 They are not compatible.
 The only option right now is to choose - my framework for GRASS and MapServer, or Gtk cairo for whatever app needs it (nothing here, of course).
 I don't feel like changing anything as I don't really give a ____ about Gtk, but maybe I'll figure out something… or maybe not.

 Standard framework build of Tcl/Tk Aqua.
 This will NOT be updated to 8.5.9 because that breaks compatibility with GRASS NVIZ.

 The frameworks will not be updated further for older systems than those above.
 If you need up-to-date frameworks for older systems, use the build scripts (or build standard libraries from source for the discontinued frameworks, like Xerces).

 These frameworks have build scripts available in the developer section below:

 These frameworks have a framework build option in the source: